Updated: June 23, 2022

 - submit your blog URL to Google

-- be active on relevant platforms, make yourself visible, connect with other people in your industry, be part of communities
+- be active on relevant platforms, make yourself visible, connect with other people in your industry, and be part of communities

 - submit your blog to bookmarking sites (Reddit, Pinterest, Scoop.it)